Works at the Wentworth Caravan Park are nearing completion.

 “The review found the introduction of a high pedestrian activity area with a 40 km/h speed limit for all vehicles would boost safety for all road users and pedestrians in the area.
 The speed on the highway section of the review area will see a 20 km/h reduction from the existing 60 km/h limit.

 “The high pedestrian area will also be expanded to include six local roads – Darling, Helena, Sandwych, Adams, Wharf and Adelaide streets – to recognise the town centre’s popularity as a gathering place for local residents and tourists.”
+The new speed limits will come into effect on Thursday 20 June and new signage will be installed to advise motorists and pedestrians of the changes.

 “The speed zone change will have a minimal impact on travel times for motorists passing through Wentworth but will deliver a great safety boost for road users and pedestrians in the area,” Mr Lunn said.
+Members of the community can sign up here to receive the latest updates on speed limits changes in their nominated area and to have their say on speed limits.

 The above Media Release has been sourced from the Transport for NSW website.